Bodied: Plot

-Adam is contacted by another promoter, offering him the chance to battle Grym for $5,000 at the same event as Megaton and Che's battle, but he turns it down, stating that battle rap has ruined his life.
+Adam is contacted by another promoter, offering him the chance to battle Grym for $5,000 at the same event as Megaton and Che's battle.
+However, Adam turns it down, stating that battle rap has ruined his life.
 Maya then uses an online video of Adam's battle with Prospek as supporting material for her own thesis, turning the student body of Berkeley against him.
 His father also disowns him, and the dean of the school suspends his scholarship.
 Left with no other choice, Adam calls the promoter and accepts the battle.

-At the event, Adam and Grym go head to head.
-Grym delivers scathing but fictional bars against Adam, but Adam betrays his friend to win by using Grym's actual personal details against him, with emphasis on his daughter's illness.
-While enraged during the fight, Adam gets angry at two other rappers who are talking during the fight, and he and Grym perform an impromptu tag-team battle against them.
+At the event, Adam and Grym battle.
+Grym delivers scathing but fictional bars against Adam, who betrays him to win by using Grym's actual personal details, with emphasis on his daughter's illness.
+Adam then gets angry at two other rappers who are talking during his round, and he and Grym perform an impromptu two on two battle against them.

 Afterwards, Grym informs Adam that they are no longer friends, because while other battle rappers' cruelty is merely an act, Adam's battle rapping has become an outlet for his actual cruelty.
 Grym departs, saying he needs to be where he belongs; with his family.
-Desperate, Adam attempts to call Maya and ask her to marry him, but she lashes out at the ridiculousness of the idea and tells him to stay away from her.
+Desperate, Adam attempts to call Maya and ask her to marry him.
+She lashes out at the ridiculousness of the idea and tells him to stay away from her.

-Megaton "bodies" Che during their battle, even bringing his girlfriend out to freestyle about how bad he is at sex.
+Megaton "bodies" Che during their battle, even bringing his girlfriend out to rap about how bad he is at sex.
 Afterwards, Megaton starts insulting the crowd, daring anyone to challenge him.
-Adam, left with nothing else, steps into the ring and takes on Megaton, who hits him in the face and knocks out a tooth during his verse.
+Adam, left with nothing else, steps into the ring and takes on Megaton, who eventually hits him in the face and knocks out a tooth during his verse.
 Unfazed, the bloodied Adam gets back on his feet and calls Megaton out for putting on an aggressive act.
 Megaton concedes the battle to a triumphant Adam.
-Afterwards, Adam, now sleeping on a park bench on the Berkeley campus, watches a video of his new widespread fame on his phone and says he's decided what his rap name is, but the film cuts to credits before he can say.
-The song "My Name Is" plays during the credits, heavily implying that Adam metaphorically represents Eminem's alter ego Slim Shady.
+After sleeping on a park bench on the Berkeley campus, Adam watches a video of his new widespread fame on his phone and decides what his rap name is.